Ductless Mini Split Repair

 Other issues that may indicate mini split servicing is needed include a moldy/mildewy smell or vinegar smell.
 Each of these can be associated with a different issue, ranging from a clogged condensate line, to a refrigerant leak.
 If your system cycles on and off more frequently than usual or starts making new/different sounds, it may be time to contact a professional as well.

 When Do I Need a Professional For Mini Split AC Repairs?

 When mini split air conditioners begin to show any of the aforementioned issues and mini split troubleshooting does not reveal an obvious solution, it’s probably time to contact a professional for an estimate on mini split repairs.
 Both as a preventative measure and to deal with normal wear and tear, it’s a good idea to have your system serviced annually (at a minimum – twice annually is better) to keep it operating at its best and to establish a working relationship with a local HVAC professional.
 Because mini split cleaning cost is typically less than replacing a component, this is a cost-effective habit.

 Ductless mini split repair is best performed by an experienced HVAC technician.
 If you don’t already have a trusted contact for mini split customer service, you can find a Carrier expert using our dealer locator.
 Calling your local Carrier dealer to schedule a mini split repair service at the first sign of trouble can potentially prevent a more expensive issue or full system replacement later.

 Mini Split Cleaning Cost

 Most homeowners don’t budget for mini split cleaning cost, but it’s generally a good idea.
-While pricing will differ depending upon your contractor and the type of service they recommend, the cost for a mini split heating or cooling system maintenance can be between $125 - $400.
+While pricing will differ depending upon your contractor and the type of service they recommend, the cost for mini split heating and cooling system maintenance can be between $125 - $400.
 For your long-term comfort and the health of your system, it’s probably money well spent.